-In biology, heredity refers to the passing of genetic factors from parents to offspring or from one generation to the next.
-The biological definition of heredity may also pertain to the genetic constitution of an individual organism.
+Brown eyes are inherited; a sunburn is acquired.
 The term came from the Latin hērēditāt, which in English means “inheritance”.
 Thus, heredity is a synonym for biological inheritance.
 The term “hereditary” is a related word; it is used to describe or relate to “heredity”.
 Synonyms: (biological) inheritance.

-Principles of heredity
+Principles of Heredity

-Examples of heredity
+Examples of Heredity

 Their union results in a single cell containing both chromosomal sets from the father and the mother.
 The new individual will, therefore, be genetically not identical to either of its parents.
-Conversely, in asexual reproduction, no gametes are involved.
-The offspring is genetically identical – “a clone” – to its parent.
+Conversely, in asexual reproduction particularly when no gametes are involved, the offspring is genetically identical – “a clone” – to its parent.

 Heredity in bacteria and archaea

 Both bacteria and archaea reproduce by binary fission.
 In essence, the bacterial or archaeal cell divides giving rise to two cells, each having a copy of the parental genome.
 This means that both the parent and the offspring are genetically the same.
 However, both bacteria and archaea can acquire new genes by various mechanisms of lateral gene transfer: conjugation, transformation, and transduction.

 Sexually-reproducing organisms include the eukaryotes.
 Some eukaryotes are capable of reproducing both by sexual and asexual means whereas others reproduce only sexually.

 Those capable of reproducing asexually do so through binary fission, fragmentation, budding, or spore production.
 Asexually reproducing eukaryotes include many species of fungi and other unicellular eukaryotes, like protozoans.
 Since in each case the progeny are derived directly from parental tissue, their genomes are identical.